5 ways professional services firms can identify revenue leaks

 3. Are we tracking our customer lifecycles and how changes impact revenue?

-During their lifecycle with your organization, your customers might purchase new products, upgrade or add on to their service, or change their subscriptions, among other activities.
-If you’re not accurately tracking upgrades, downgrades, etc. in the customer lifecycle, you could be leaving money on the table.
+During their lifecycle with your organization, your customers ideally will purchase new products, upgrade or add on to their service, or add additional users.
+If you’re not accurately tracking upgrades, add-ons and user shifts within the customer lifecycle (often automatically updated from your customer success and support organization) you could be leaving big money on the table.

 4. Are we keeping up with more complex processes and growing demands?

-If your organization isn’t adopting solutions like workflow automation, professional services automation, or ERP systems, you’re likely making things much harder than necessary.
-In turn, as you work to keep up with the faster pace of business and the increasingly complex processes, you’ll struggle to estimate project costs, and budget and bill accurately for the work you’re doing.
+If your organization isn’t adopting solutions like workflow automation, professional services automation, or customer success solutions, you’re likely making things much harder than necessary.
+Additionally, as you work to keep up with the faster pace of business and the increasingly complex processes, your people will struggle to estimate project costs, and budget and bill accurately for the delivered work.

 5. Are we spending too much time on administrative tasks?

-If you haven’t automated operational processes like bookkeeping, scheduling, and planning, your administrative professionals can spend far too much time on daily administrative tasks than is accounted for in client billing.
-These tasks are necessary to keep projects on track – but it can be hard to identify revenue leakage buried in them if they’re handled manually.
+If you haven’t automated operational service processes like project estimates, scheduling, project status and risk reporting or service revenue forecasting, your administrative professionals can spend far too much time on daily administrative tasks than is accounted for in client billing.
+These tasks are necessary to keep projects on track – but it can be hard to identify revenue leakage buried in them if the tasks remain manual.

 How did you score?
 If you don’t like your answers it’s time to take action.
 For a deeper dive on the subject, take a look at this ebook: Put an End to Revenue Leakage and Margin Erosion.